nmlt/TeeBenchWeb/Readme.md

 Running the server app with the web app
 ---------------------------------------

-Use `run.sh` and set the environment variable `TEEBENCHWEB_RUN_DIR` to the directory of TeeBench:
+Use `run.sh`.
+You can set the environment variable `TEEBENCHWEB_RUN_DIR` to a directory with two versions of TeeBench: one folder, called "sgx" with an SGX version of TeeBench, where the executable is called `sgx`.
+And another folder, called "native" with the executable called `native`.

+If you do not set this environment variable, TeeBenchWeb will use a fake version of TeeBench which outputs precomputed results.

 ```sh
 export TEEBENCHWEB_RUN_DIR="<path to TeeBench>"; ./run.sh
 ```

 Or, first build the web app while in the `frontend` directory with `trunk build`.
-Then change to the `backend` directory and run the axum server: `cargo run` (This part needs the environment variable `TEEBENCHWEB_RUN_DIR` set to the directory of TeeBench).
+Then change to the `backend` directory and run the axum server: `cargo run` (This part needs the environment variable `TEEBENCHWEB_RUN_DIR` set to the directory of TeeBench, as explained above).

 Running the axum server from the workspace does not work, as the path to the `dist` directory that trunk created is then wrong.
 Just switch to the `backend` directory or use the `run.sh` script.